-Name Түре Default DESCRIPTION Can be obtained from Shelf FRU Info ALTERNATE_CONT ROLLER Boolean TRUE Use alternate controller on the Shelf Manager with the address that is equal to the ShMM hardware address.
-If this variable is set to TRUE , the active Shelf Manager exposes two IPMB addresses: 20h and a second address based on its hardware address; the backup Shelf Manager exposes only the IPMB address based on its hardware address.
+Name Түре Default DESCRIPTION CAN BE OBTAINED FROM SHELF FRU INFO ALTERNATE_CONT ROLLER Boolean TRUE Use alternate controller on the Shelf Manager with the address that is equal to the ShMM hardware address.
+If this variable is set to TRUE, the active Shelf Manager exposes two IPMB addresses: 20h and a second address based on its hardware address; the backup Shelf Manager exposes only the IPMB address based on its hardware address.
 After a switchover, the address 20h is exposed by the former backup Shelf Manager, which now exposes two IPMB addresses.
-If this variable is set to FALSE , the Shelf Manager exposes only the logical address 20h, this is allowed only for a non- redundant Shelf Manager.
-In the redundant configuration, this variable must be set to TRUE .
-No ATCA_TESTER_CO MPATIBILITY Boolean FALSE This variable, if set, turns off event handling optimizations in the Shelf Manager, so that the Shelf Manager behavior is compatible with the Polaris ATCA Tester.
+If this variable is set to FALSE, the Shelf Manager exposes only the logical address 20h, this is allowed only for a non-redundant Shelf Manager.
+In the redundant configuration, this variable must be set to TRUE.
+No ATCA_TESTER_CO MPATIBILITY Boolean FALSE This variable, if set, turns off event handling optimizations in the Shelf Manager, so that the Shelf Manager behavior is compatible with the Polaris ATCA Tester; in particular, duplicate hot swap events are handled as separate events if they have different IPMI sequence numbers.
 No AUTO_SEND_MESS AGE Boolean TRUE Automatically convert an RMCP request sent to a non-Shelf Manager IPMB address into a "Send Message" request directed to that address.
+No AXIE_NOT_READY STARTUP_DELAY Number 1 The AXIe startup delay time in milliseconds.
+No AXIE_POWER_MAN AGEMENT Boolean FALSE Enables overall support of AXIe power management functionality in the Shelf Manager; must be turned on explicitly.
 No